jykim74/jykim74/README.md

 - 👋 Hi, I’m jykim74 and I am korean (I am not good at english.
 I need to learn english more. )
-- 👀 I’m interested in PKI programs and I have developed these programs with Openssl3 and QT.
+- 👀 I’m interested in PKI programs and I have developed these programs with Openssl3.

 <!---